What Is Auditing?

 Third-party audits for system certification should be performed by organizations that have been evaluated and accredited by an established accreditation board, such as the ANSI-ASQ National Accreditation Board (ANAB).

-Various authors use the following terms to describe an audit purpose beyond compliance and conformance: value-added assessments, management audits, added value auditing, and continual improvement assessment.
-The purpose of these audits goes beyond traditional compliance and conformance audits.
-The audit purpose relates to organization performance.
-Audits that determine compliance and conformance are not focused on good or poor performance.
-Yet performance is an important concern for most organizations.
+Value-added assessments, management audits, added value auditing, and continual improvement assessment are terms used to describe an audit purpose beyond compliance and conformance: The purpose of these audits relates to organization performance.
+Audits that determine compliance and conformance are not focused on good or poor performance, yet.
+Performance is an important concern for most organizations.

-A key difference between compliance/conformance audits and audits designed to promote improvement is the collection of audit evidence related to organization performance versus evidence to verify conformance or compliance to a standard or procedure.
+A key difference between compliance audits, conformance audits, and improvement audits is the collection of evidence related to organization performance versus evidence to verify conformance or compliance to a standard or procedure.
 An organization may conform to its procedures for taking orders, but if every order is subsequently changed two or three times, management may have cause for concern and want to rectify the inefficiency.